Mayo Clinic doctors and scientists are active in the latest research on sarcomas, including rhabdomyosarcoma.

 Cancer research is conducted in coordination with the Mayo Clinic Cancer Center.
 The Mayo Clinic Cancer Center receives funding from the National Cancer Institute and is designated as a comprehensive cancer center — recognition for an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.

-See a list of publications by Mayo Clinic authors on rhabdomyosarcoma on PubMed, a service of the National Library of Medicine.
+See a list of publications by Mayo Clinic doctors on rhabdomyosarcoma on PubMed, a service of the National Library of Medicine.